Python-PyQt/PyQt-builder/doc/pyproject_toml.rst

 508 <https://www.python.org/dev/peps/pep-0508/>`__.

 **qmake-CONFIG**
-    TODO
-    The value is a list of values that are passed to the builder.
-It is up to the builder to determine how these values are used.
+    The value is a list of modifications to make to the ``CONFIG`` value in all generated :file:`.pro` files.
+An element may start with ``-`` to specify that the value should be removed.

 **qmake-QT**
-    TODO
-    The value is a list of values that are passed to the builder.
-It is up to the builder to determine how these values are used.
+    The value is a list of modifications to make to the ``QT`` value in all generated :file:`.pro` files.
+An element may start with ``-`` to specify that the value should be removed.

 **test-headers**
-    TODO
-    The value is a list of values that are passed to the builder.
-It is up to the builder to determine how these values are used.
+    The value is a list of :file:`.h` header files to include in any internal test program.

 **test-statement**
-    TODO
-    The value, interpreted as a number, specifies that the generated code is split into that number of source files.
-By default one file is generated for each C structure or C++ class.
-Specifying a low value can significantly speed up the build of large projects.
-This is also a user option.
+    The value is a C++ statement that will be included in any internal test program.